Fast Food Restaurant Security is a necessity at late-night QSR operations.

 Fast food is designed for immediate consumption on the premises or takeout.
 This format allows for legal loitering for teenagers or criminal types who desire to hang out for extended periods.

-Fast-food restaurants have cycles and patterns of clientele depending on the time of the day and day of the week.
+Fast-food restaurants have cycles and patterns of clientele depending on the time of the day and the day of the week.
 The same restaurant can cater to working commuters during the morning rush-hour, mothers with children mid-day, school students in the afternoon, families at dinnertime, young adults in the evening, and the nightclub or bar crowd past midnight.
 Each customer cycle brings different security challenges with it.

 Fast Food Restaurant Security – Crime Risk